A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Formulation of the problem

+Our formulation is based on multi-layer quasi-geostrophic systems \citep[see section 5.3.2 of][]{Vallis2017}.
 It is common practice in geophysical fluid dynamics to simplify the problem by studying a multi-layer shallow-water model in which constant-density layers are arranged in a (hydro)statically stable manner, with low density overlying high density.
 A two-layer model of this type, with a fully dynamic weather layer that overlies a layer containing a deep jet profile, $U_{\rm deep}$, was first applied to Jupiter by \cite{Ingersoll1981}.
-In this case, the potential vorticity (\ref{QGpot}) is replaced by
+In this case, the weather layer potential vorticity is written as

-where $L_d$ is the first Rossby deformation length and $\Psi_{\rm deep}$ is the deep-layer streamfunction, also known as the dynamic topography. \cite{Majda2005} proved that $\Psi_{\rm deep}$ may be treated as steady as the ratio of the depth of the deep layer to the weather layer approaches infinity.
-Thus, we assume that $\Psi_{\rm deep}$ and $U_{\rm deep} = -(\Psi_{\rm deep})_y$ are functions of $y$ only.
+where $L_d$ is the first Rossby deformation length and $\Psi_{\rm deep}$ is the deep-layer streamfunction, also known as the dynamic topography.

+The ratio of the depth of the deep layer to the weather layer is taken to be very large, so that $\Psi_{\rm deep}$ may be treated as steady \citep{Majda2005}.
+We further assume for simplicity that the deep-layer circulation does not vary with longitude, $x$.
+Such variations can affect the phase-locking of long Rossby waves and thereby can play an indirect role, however the focus here is on unidirectional shear instability, which is relevant given the predominantly zonal nature of gas giant circulations.
+Under those assumptions, $\Psi_{\rm deep}$ and $U_{\rm deep} = -(\Psi_{\rm deep})_y$ are functions of $y$ only.
 The weather layer corresponds to the first-baroclinic-mode structure of the atmosphere of a gas giant, while the barotropic structure of the gas-giant interior is modelled by $\Psi_{\rm deep}$.
-This two-layer configuration has traditionally been called the ``$1$--$\nicefrac{1}{2}$ layer'' model, but was recently re-branded as the ``$1$--$\nicefrac{3}{4}$ layer'' model when $U_{\rm deep}$ has an alternating jet profile rather than being still ($U_{\rm deep} = 0$), to emphasise the effect on the weather-layer dynamics that the corresponding undulations of $\Psi_{\rm deep}$ have via stretching vorticity \citep{Flierl2019}.
+This two-layer configuration has traditionally been called the ``$1\frac{1}{2}$ layer'' model, but was recently re-branded as the ``$1\frac{3}{4}$ layer'' model when $U_{\rm deep}$ has an alternating jet profile rather than being still ($U_{\rm deep} = 0$), to emphasise the effect on the weather-layer dynamics that the corresponding undulations of $\Psi_{\rm deep}$ have via stretching vorticity \citep{Flierl2019}.